 IMBA's Take a Kid Mountain Biking Day

-IMBA will celebrate its twelfth-annual Take a Kid Mountain Biking Day (#TKMBD) on Saturday, October 3, 2015.
-This is a great opportunity for you to share your passion for pedaling with kids!
+Join IMBA in celebrating its twelfth annual Take a Kid Mountain Biking Day (#TKMBD) on Saturday, October 3, 2015.

 Besides being good, healthy fun, the goal is to develop a connection between kids and the natural world around them.
 Today's children are tomorrow's land managers and politicians — future decision-makers for important matters like recreation and access to public lands.
 How different might our current access landscape look today if previous generations of policy makers had grown up riding bikes on natural-surface trails?

-- Soccer-mom carpool?
-Load up the bikes and the kids in the minivan and hit your local open space trails.
+Family and friends?
+Load up the bikes and the kids hit your local open space trails.

 Community bike shop?
 Hang our press-ready "save the date" poster and put out a sign-up sheet, then introduce some youngsters to your local trails (and maybe sell some bikes to eager kids needing to upgrade).

 Boy/Girl Scout Troop?
 Grab the kids and explore — The North Face's Planet Explore has a great online resource, Explore Your Parks; check the 'bike' button first and type in your location.

-- NICA High School Teams or MTB race team?
+NICA High School Teams, club teams or youth programs?
 TKMBD is a great opportunity for youth development and community outreach.
-Events can serve as a teachable moment about bike safety, trail etiquette and that there are established rules of the trail.
-Let's share the Spirit of Howdy (co-developed with NICA).
+Events can serve as a teachable moment about bike safety, trail etiquette and rules of the trail.

 Not Looking to Organize Your Own Event?